Fall build slots are filling fast. Redleg books 8-10 weeks out. Reserve yours before summer.

 Whether you’re chasing prairie dogs across Minnesota fields or tuning your next competition rifle, Redleg Precision is your trusted partner in custom rifles, gunsmithing, and advanced reloading education.

-Learn more about our Custom Rifle Builds, explore our Gunsmithing Services, or download our Reloading Sheets.
+Learn more about our Custom Rifle Builds

 At Redleg, we don’t just build rifles we build accuracy, confidence, and community across Southwest Minnesota and beyond.